 There is considerable debate in the field of conflict resolution about these different approaches and styles of mediation and different approaches which can be applied to resolve disputes in the context of mediation.
 There are three general types of mediation approaches: (a) facilitative or ‘interest-based’ mediation, (b) evaluative mediation, and (c) rights-based mediation.

-The Facilitative meditation (Interest based) is to assist disputing parties to evaluate their own situation and to let them mutually make their own decisions.
+The Facilitative meditation (Interest based) assists disputing parties to evaluate their own situation and to let them mutually make their own decisions.
 The method provides only process assistance for negotiation and using Interest-based approaches.
-The evaluating mediation provides suggestions or recommendations.
+Evaluative mediation provides suggestions or recommendations.
 The classic role of the Evaluative Mediation is to make decisions and give opinions with respect to the merits and likely outcomes of disputes, using predetermined criteria to evaluate evidence and arguments presented by adverse parties.
-In case of Right based mediation includes finding facts by properly weighing evidence, judging credibility and allocating burden of proof, determining and applying relevant law, rules or customs and rendering an opinion.
+In the case of Right-based mediation, the procedure includes finding facts by properly weighing evidence, judging credibility and allocating the burden of proof, determining and applying relevant law, rules or customs and rendering an opinion.

 The Interest based is based on two guiding principles: firstly, that of self-determination of the parties with respect to resolution of their disputes and, secondly, that of the neutral third party facilitator who facilitates communication among the parties, promotes understanding of the issues, focuses the parties on their interests and seeks creative problem-solving, including creative solutions outside the legal normative box, in order to enable the parties to reach their own agreements and resolutions to their problems.